 Inside, the all-new CT4 combines class and simplicity with its upscale materials, large touchscreen, and sharp dash lines pairing with a clutter-free center stack with buttons that stretch horizontally, and dash-widening horizontal air vents.
-We expect this toned-down but luxurious look to roll into the 2021 CT4 with no major changes.

-Powering the 2021 Cadillac CT4, we expect the same trio of turbocharged engine options, beginning with the standard 2.0-liter turbo four-cylinder that delivers 237 horsepower and 258 pound-feet of torque.
+Powering the 2021 Cadillac CT4, will be the same trio of turbocharged engine options, beginning with the standard 2.0-liter turbo four-cylinder that delivers 237 horsepower and 258 pound-feet of torque.
 In the Premium Luxury trim, we expect the turbocharged 2.7-liter four-cylinder to remain unchanged at 309 hp and 348 lb-ft of torque.
 Finally, we expect the V-Series’ 2.7-liter turbo four-pot to remain at 325 hp and 380 lb-ft of torque.
 The 2.0-liter will continue to mate with an eight-speed automatic transmission, while the 2.7-liter units will pair with a 10-speed cog-swapper.
 All engine options will have standard rear-wheel drive and optional all-wheel drive.

 The Cadillac CT4 has yet to meet its brick-wall fate via the IIHS or NHTSA, so its official safety ratings are not available.
 What we know is it lacks standard advanced safety gear, as automatic emergency braking, blind-spot monitoring, lane-keep assist, and more are all optional.
 Cadillac announced that the 2021 CT4 will receive an enhanced version of its Super Cruise driver assistance system, which includes a new automated lane change functionality.
 This system will also be optional.